Funding will be awarded by 31 March 2019 and your project must not have a start date before the 1st April 2019.

 The grants panel will look to fund projects and activities that are addressing need identified through consultation and/or engagement with potential beneficiaries and have a clear focus on the positive results they plan to achieve.
 Projects need to be inclusive of people in the locality regardless of their background, offer wider benefit and be cost effective.

-Grants will not be awarded to:
+Grants will not be awarded to or for:

 - Commercial organisations